Rancho Cordova, California: Public safety

 Since incorporating in 2003, Rancho Cordova has maintained a law enforcement services contract with the Sacramento County Sheriff's Department and formed the Rancho Cordova Police Department.
 While deputies assigned to the Rancho Cordova Police Department wear unique "Rancho Cordova" uniform patches and drive police vehicles with "Rancho Cordova" markings, they are, in fact, sheriff's deputies.
 The structure of the contracted Rancho Cordova Police Department closely mirrors that of an independent police department and includes detectives, traffic enforcement, community service officers, patrol, and administration functions.
-Per the contract, the City of Rancho Cordova pays the salaries for 55 sworn and 7 non-sworn staff.
+The City of Rancho Cordova pays the salaries for approximately 70 sworn and 14 non-sworn professional staff.
+The Police Department includes approximately 70 sworn deputies, 17 sergeants, 5 lieutenants, and 1 captain.
+The East Division of the Sheriff's Department also operates in conjunction with the Rancho Cordova Police Department and function as a joint command.
+The East Division handles unincorporated eastern Sacramento County (Rosemont, Gold River, Mather, Rancho Murieta, Sloughhouse, etc.), while the Rancho Cordova Police Department handles calls within city limits.
+Deputies in this case frequently cross over between the two areas.
 This arrangement for contracted law enforcement services is fairly common among California cities because it requires fewer overhead costs than running an independent police department and allows the city to avoid long-term pension obligations for police employees.

-The Rancho Cordova Police Department's force is hand-picked because of their skill and passion for the community.
-The Rancho Cordova Police Department uses a four-pronged policing approach to keep the community safe: community-oriented policing, crime prevention, problem-oriented policing and intelligence-led policing.

 Sacramento Metropolitan Fire District provides fire/EMS services.